autarchprinceps/Multiagent-Warehouse/README.md

 # Warehouse

 ## Status

-* Working:
 * Order is successfully completed in standard case
+* Added a simple gui for the stocks of the shelfs
+* Shelfs and Orderpickers support a "multi-item-broadcast"
 * see wiki/architekture for the interaction design between the agents

 ## Work-Sharing